waynekhan/blog/content/posts/2023-09-12-apple-event-september-12.md

 YouTube video: [Link](https://www.youtube.com/watch?v=ZiP1l7jlIIA)

-* "Happy birthday" video.
+"Happy birthday" video.
 [That "thank you" song, real catchy.]

-* Today is all about Apple Watch and iPhone.
+Today is all about Apple Watch and iPhone.

-* Recap about the new Macs (the Studio, the Pro, and the 15" MacBook Air):
+Recap about the new Macs (the Studio, the Pro, and the 15" MacBook Air).

-  * Much flexing about the 15.
+Much flexing about the 15, I feel like.

-  * Vision Pro, ships "early next year".
+Vision Pro, ships "early next year".
 [I'd forgotten, got excited all over again!]

 # Watch Series 9